Trismegiste/WamBundle/README.md

 Hassan Aït-Kaci in the doc directory.

 ## Is it usefull ?
-Prolog has a very limited scope of usefulness but sometimes it can simplify some problem like :
+Like any other SDL, Prolog has a very limited scope but sometimes it can simplify some problem like :

  * You need a rule engine
  * You want to avoid big boring sequences of if-else-switch to implement some business intelligence